tiprankstipranks

 Unanticipated changes in tax laws or exposure to additional tax liabilities could affect our future profitability.

 We are subject to income taxes in both the U.S. and various non-U.S. jurisdictions.
 Unanticipated changes in foreign and domestic tax laws, regulations, or policies, or their interpretation and application by regulatory bodies, or exposure to additional tax liabilities could affect our future profitability and cash flows.
 Our domestic and international tax liabilities are dependent upon the distribution of income among these jurisdictions.
 Our future results of operations could be adversely affected by changes in the effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, as well as changes in the overall profitability of the Company, tax legislation, and generally accepted accounting principles.
-As of December 31, 2023, we have approximately $130.7 million of net operating loss ("NOL") carryforwards in various taxing jurisdictions.
-Our ability to utilize the NOL carryforward could be adversely impacted by several factors, including but not limited to significant changes to tax legislation and lower than expected future earnings of the Company.
+As of December 31, 2024, we have approximately $140.3 million of net operating loss ("NOL") carryforwards in various taxing jurisdictions.
+Our ability to utilize the NOL carryforward could be adversely impacted by several factors, including but not limited to significant changes to tax legislation and lower than expected future earnings.
 We are subject to tax audits by various tax authorities in many jurisdictions.
-Following the acquisition of Heimbach, the open tax years in these jurisdictions range from approximately 2009 to 2023.
+Following the acquisition of Heimbach, the open tax years in these jurisdictions range from approximately 2013 to 2024.
 We regularly assess the potential outcomes of examinations by tax authorities in determining the adequacy of our provision for income taxes.
 The results of tax audits and examinations of previously filed tax returns or related litigation and continuing assessments of our tax exposures could materially affect our financial results.

-Environmental / Social1 | 2.8%
+Environmental / Social1 | 2.6%

 Environmental / Social - Risk 1